 In the end, the Sweet Spot ends up being balanced on Logic/Emotion and a bit biased towards Vision.
 This is where you want to stay most of the time.

 To move to the Sweet Spot, you need to first know where you tend to naturally sit.
 So ask yourself, where do I lie on Logic vs. Emotion?
-Do you tend to reason things out to explain them?
-Do people find your speaking more logical?
-Or are you able to talk about a moment in time that illustrates a point?
-Maybe using powerful analogies or metaphors to distill complex topics?
+Do I tend to reason things out to explain my points?
+Do I tend to rely on data?
+Do I bring in stories to illustrate a point?
+Or use powerful analogies or metaphors to distill complex topics?

-Where do you lie on Vision vs. Details?
-Do you get feedback that you get “lost in the weeds?”
-Or do you have an easy time talking about the strategic vision of a project?
+And where do I lie on Vision vs. Details?
+Do I get feedback that I get “lost in the weeds?”
+Or do I have an easy time talking about the strategic vision of a project?

 How to Adjust: Emotional vs. Logical